RaisingAwesome/CokeDrumAI/README.md

 Note:  per Microsoft, the ADC for analog input is still in Beta.
 So, my code traps for its anomolies it presents.
 You'll need to make some tweaks per the following page:

 https://docs.microsoft.com/en-us/azure-sphere/app-development/use-beta

+## Thoughts
+Most of the magic happens in i2c.c.
+I added the SoftPWM code and TFMini code there, too.
+To understand all my tweaks to the original starter kit demo code, go to the initi2c function and starter scrolling down.
+You'll see my comments pop in to give you ideas on how to add your own i2c devices.
+Also, search out readDistance().
+It's what talks to the TFMini directly within the i2c.c code.